HungryTurtleCode/htc_website/_posts/2016-05-22-21-function-with-ng-class.md

     </div>
   </div>
 </div>
-{% endhighlight %}
+{% endraw %}{% endhighlight %}

-Inside the {{}} syntax of the h4 we will need to reference the active question again to ensure the correct data is showing.
+Inside the {% raw %}{{}}{% endraw %} syntax of the h4 we will need to reference the active question again to ensure the correct data is showing.
 This means we will need to create an active question variable on the results controller.

 {% highlight javascript linenos%}
 function ResultsController(quizMetrics, DataService){